IsabelBou/Musischolar/README.md

-# interactive-notes
+# Interactive Notes (WIP)
-WIP for organized &amp; interactive conservatory notes using verovio library
+Initial draft for soon-to-be react app where I will store my conservatory notes, although for now these are the basic HTML+CSS files I've been using to test the Verovio library.